-Top 10 Funny & Unusual Town Names in America
+Top 10 Funny and Unusual Town Names in America

 Sometimes, a name is just a name, and other times it speaks volumes about a city or town.
 From the wacky, to the downright unfortunate, these 10 towns make quite a name for themselves.